 In the CAG segment, we believe we have developed a strategic advantage over companies with more narrow product or service offerings.
-The breadth and complementary nature of our products and services give us scale in sales and distribution, permit us to offer integrated disease-management solutions that leverage the advantages of both point-of-care and outside laboratory testing, and facilitate the flow of medical and business information in the veterinary practice by connecting practice information software systems with reference laboratory test data, in-clinic test data from our IDEXX VetLab® suite of analyzers, and radiographic data in the IDEXX-PACSTM and IDEXX EquiView PACSTM software taken by our digital radiography systems.
+The breadth and complementary nature of our products and services give us scale in sales and distribution, permit us to offer integrated disease-management diagnostic solutions that leverage the advantages of both point-of-care and outside laboratory testing, and facilitate the flow of medical and business information in the veterinary practice by connecting practice information software systems with reference laboratory test data, in-clinic test data from our IDEXX VetLab® suite of analyzers, and radiographic data from the IDEXX-PACSTM and IDEXX EquiView PACSTM software generated by our digital radiography systems.

 Instruments and Consumables.
-Our strategy in our IDEXX VetLab® instrument business is to provide veterinarians with an integrated set of instruments that, individually and together, provide superior diagnostic information in the clinic, enabling veterinarians to practice better medicine and, in doing so, achieve their practice economic objectives, including growth and profitability.
+Our strategy in our IDEXX VetLab® instrument line of business is to provide veterinarians with an integrated set of instruments that, individually and together, provide superior diagnostic information in the clinic, enabling veterinarians to practice better medicine and, in doing so, achieve their practice economic objectives, including growth and profitability.
 We derive substantial revenues and margins from the sale of consumables that are used in these instruments.
 The principal instruments used by veterinarians for in-clinic diagnostic testing are chemistry and hematology analyzers.
 In addition we sell instruments used for endocrinology, blood gas, electrolytes, urinalysis, and blood coagulation testing.
 Our IDEXX VetLab® Station is an in-clinic laboratory information management system that records and integrates patient diagnostic information from our analyzers for better practice management.
+For customers that utilize our IVLS, we offer IDEXX SmartServiceTM Solutions, an electronic customer support and service tool that allows IDEXX technical support to remotely monitor instrument performance, troubleshoot issues and provide system updates.
 Additionally, we offer extended maintenance agreements in connection with the sale of our instruments.